EtienneChollet/oct_vesselseg/README.md

 pip install oct_vesselseg
 ```

+### Optional installation
+Optionally (reccomended), you may install [freesurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) to take advantage of freeview's NIfTI visualization tools.
+This helps in visualizing the output of each step, and the final results of the prediction.

 ## 2.2 Configuration

 You first need to determine the directory you want all oct_vesselseg related files to be stored. *PLEASE ENSURE IT IS A FULL (ABSOLUTE) PATH*.
 This directory is reccommended to be empty, or if you specify a non-existent directory, one will be created for you.